When Someone Dies

 There will be time to make decisions.

-If the Death Occurs in a Hospital or Rest Home
+If the Death Occurs in a Public Care Facility

-If your loved one dies in a hospital or rest home, the staff will support you by managing the necessary medical documentation and formalities.
+If your loved one dies in a hospital, rest home, hospice or any other care facility, the staff will support you by managing the necessary medical documentation and formalities.

 When you feel ready, you’ll need to contact the funeral provider of your choice.
 They will arrange to transfer your loved one into their care and begin the process of making further arrangements.